MQ Health Clinical Research Governance Process and Associated Timelines

 Coronavirus (COVID-19) update: Face-to-face clinical research

 With restrictions easing on return to campus and in line with the University COVIDSafe plan, the COVID Taskforce has delegated to the MQ Health Clinical Research Executive to approve the recommencement of clinical research, clinical trials and human participant research.
-This includes accessing and approving the requests for recommencement of face-to-face data collection or contact with human participants both on campus and off campus.
+This includes accessing and approving the requests for recommencement of face-to-face data collection or contact with human participants on campus.
+Off campus research activities may be approved only if conducted by accredited health practitioners.

-To have your clinical research or clinical trial assessed by the MQ Health Clinical Research Executive, please download and complete the COVIDSafe recommencement form by visiting the Forms, templates, “decision support” tools webpage and submit to email@example.com.
+To have your clinical, or human participant research, or clinical trial assessed by the MQ Health Clinical Research Executive, please download and complete the COVIDSafe recommencement form by visiting the Forms, templates, “decision support” tools webpage and submit to firstname.lastname@example.org.

 Faculty of Medicine Health and Human Sciences has developed a COVIDSafe guideline for research, teaching and learning, which we recommend you download and read before submitting the application form.